-- Career Versus Man: When Jo is introduced, she tries to avoid relationships to focus on her acting career, but she ends up dating Kendall anyway.
-During their relationship, many episodes showcased how they succeded in keeping their relationship despite having very tight schedules.
-Jo eventually gets offered a 3-year gig in New Zeland and is torn between taking it or staying with Kendall, with him later encouraging her to follow her dreams.
+- Career Versus Man: When Jo is introduced, she tries to avoid relationships to focus on her acting career, but ends up dating Kendall anyway.
+During their relationship, many episodes showcase how they succeed in pursuing their relationship despite having very tight schedules.
+Jo eventually gets offered a three-year gig in New Zealand and is torn between taking it or staying with Kendall, with him later encouraging her to follow her dreams.
 She returns earlier anyway and they rekindle their relationship.

-- Cute Bruiser: Trained in Judo, flips Kendall over her shoulder several times without appearing strained.
+- Cute Bruiser: Trained in Judo and flips Kendall over her shoulder several times without appearing strained.

 - First Girl Wins: An entire episode is dedicated to Kendall choosing between her and Lucy.
 He chooses Jo.